onkar-chaudhary/Employee-retention-analysis/README.md

 - data/: Directory containing the dataset used for analysis.
 - notebooks/: Directory containing Jupyter Notebooks detailing the data analysis, model building, and evaluation.
-- reports/: Directory containing the executive summary and any additional reports generated from the analysis.
+- reports/: Directory containing the executive summary and a project proposal.
-- scripts/: Directory containing any scripts used for data preprocessing or model training.
 - README.md: You are here!
 This file provides an overview of the project and repository contents.